hyosung11/Launch-School/Courses/journal.md

 11:48 It's a few minutes before the next JS129 Study Group.

 14:02 After study session with Karl and lunch.
 SungOh is on my case and it's warmer and sunny outside, so off we go.

+## 202204013 수요일

+09:20 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Skim Study Guide
+   * [x] 2.
+Review OOP Anki Cards
+   * [x] 3.
+Exercises Again
+   * [x] 4.
+JS129 Study Group with Karl
+   * [x] 5.
+Listen to the 48 Laws of Power: Law 22 ~ 23

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Exercises Again
+   * [ ] 4.
+Listen to the 48 Laws of Power: Law 23

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I feel listless today.
+I need to find study energy.
+I feel fat too.
+I don't like it.